BZoennchen/supercollider-book/chapters/sounddesign/filters/6-reverb.md

 In this example, I use *grains* sampled from a single sine wave that changes its frequency whenever the envelope is triggered.
 ``\gverb`` applies reverb to the grain.
-This time I do not make use of [Groups](https://doc.sccode.org/Classes/Group.html), therefore, I have to be careful of the oder in which I add synth to the audio server.
+This time I do not make use of [Groups](https://doc.sccode.org/Classes/Group.html), therefore, I have to be careful of the order in which I add synths to the audio server.

 ```isc
 (